Improving Patient Experience: Tips for Medical Billing Staff

 • Electronic vs. paper billing

-Whenever possible, you and your healthcare clients should work together to set billing and payment expectations early.
-Collecting communication consents, telling them how and where they will be billed, and providing resources for financial aid and payment schedules can all help to engage patients when it’s time to pay.
+Collecting communication consents, telling them how and where they will be billed, and providing resources for financial aid and payment schedules can all engage patients.

 Re-engagement and Retaining Patients